 When students graduate from college or a training program, over 90% of them should be using a one-page resume.
 Placement offices generally make graduates aware of this fact.

 Unfortunately, many people believe this means they should stay with a one-page resume for the remainder of their careers.

 Once the applicant moves past the entry-level positions and has accumulated at least two years of significant experience, a two-page resume should be seriously considered.
 All too often, applicants leave important keywords off of their resumes for the sake of brevity.

 Thank you and follow-ups

 The resume presentation is not just about length, format, keywords, grammar, sentence structure, etc. It is about presenting yourself in a manner consistent with the position being sought and maintaining a consistent image throughout your presentation with all supporting documents, such as cover letter, salary history, references, thank you, and follow-up letters.
-A great resume will help you open doors to positions that would otherwise remain closed.

 The old saying, “You’ll never have a 2nd chance for making the 1st impression,” has never been truer than when it comes to your resume presentation.